-Coronavirus | Infection
+Coronavirus | Infection:

 A name was given to a family of viruses that cause respiratory infections and gastrointestinal infections in birds and mammals, including humans.
-These viruses are responsible for infection in your nose, throat, sinuses, and the respiratory tract.
+These viruses are responsible for infection in your nose, throat, sinuses, and respiratory tract.
 Most of these viruses are easily treatable, but some can cause severe illness, even death.

 Coronavirus attacked humanity before; according to the Center for Disease Control and Prevention reports that the Human Coronaviruses were first identified in the middle of the 1960s.
-Although the source of the virus remains unknown, it has cropped up after every few years to infect humans and animals alike.
+Although the virus’s source remains unknown, it has cropped up after every few years to infect humans and animals alike.
 The name of the virus ‘corona’ is inspired by the crown-like structures surrounding its outer membrane.
 Although the name may suggest royalty, the virus does not act like one.
 It can cause severe repercussions for the infected hosts.

-Coronavirus can infect anyone and of any age, although people who are suffering from chronic diseases, especially respiratory diseases, are more likely to become severely ill from the infection.
+Coronavirus can infect anyone and of any age; people suffering from chronic diseases, especially respiratory diseases, are more likely to become severely ill from the infection.

 In recent years, two notable cases of coronavirus emerged, which have significantly affected the human population.
 The SARS CoV in 2003 and MERS CoV in 2012; both strains of the coronavirus proved deadly and claimed the lives of more than 1800 people.
-The Washington Post reported that the coronavirus outbreak of 2020 is caused by a new strain of Coronavirus, which was first identified in Wuhan City of China.
-The outbreak is following in the steps of its predecessors and has claimed the life of at least 100 people.
-In order to protect yourself and loved from catching this deadly disease it better to know about the virus in detail.
+The Washington Post reported that the coronavirus outbreak of 2020 is caused by a new strain of coronavirus, which was first identified in Wuhan City of China.
+The outbreak follows the steps of its predecessors and has claimed the lives of at least 100 people.
+In order to protect yourself and your loved ones from getting infected by this deadly disease, it is better to know about the virus in detail.

 Coronavirus | Biology

 Coronavirus is a sphere-shaped, enveloped, single-stranded, positive-sense RNA genome virus.
-It is about 120 mm in diameter, and it is classified as an infectious virus.
+It is about 120mm in diameter, and it is classified as an infectious virus.

-Notably, coronaviruses are enveloped; this means that the virus is wrapped or enveloped in an outer infectious membrane.
+Notably, coronaviruses are enveloped; this means that the virus is wrapped or enclosed in an outer infectious membrane.
 This infected envelope comes from the infected cell or host in a biological process called budding off.
 In the process, newly formed virus cells automatically become wrapped in the infected host’s plasma membrane.
 This membrane keeps the virus alive while allowing it to infect others.

 Coronavirus | Zoonotic Properties

 Coronaviruses are contagious, specifically zoonotic, meaning that the virus spreads between animals and human beings.
 Zoonotic diseases are very common worldwide; every year, thousands of people are infected with the disease by coming into contact with their pets, farm animals, or going to the zoo.
 Research suggests that humans caught the MERS virus from cats while the SARS was spread through contact with camels.
-The 2019-nCoV is also Zoonotic; that is why it is spreading like wildfire in China and the rest of the world.
+The 2019-nCoV is also Zoonotic; hence it is spreading like wildfire in China and the rest of the world.

 Coronavirus | Types